 Lower Yuba River Hallwood Channel and Floodplain Restoration Project

-The primary project focus is on enhancing productive juvenile salmonid rearing habitat to increase the natural production of fall‐run and spring-run Chinook salmon (Oncorhynchus tshawytscha) and Central Valley steelhead (O. mykiss). cbec leads the project team that is working to directly address the U.S. Fish & Wildlife Service’s Anadromous Fish Restoration Program’s doubling goal for anadromous salmonids.
+The primary project focus is on enhancing productive juvenile salmonid rearing habitat to increase the natural production of fall‐run and spring-run Chinook salmon (Oncorhynchus tshawytscha) and Central Valley steelhead (O. mykiss), by removing unnatural constraints from the river corridor and allowing the project reach to evolve more naturally. cbec leads the project team that is working to directly address (project granter) U.S. Fish & Wildlife Service’s Anadromous Fish Restoration Program’s doubling goal for anadromous salmonids.

 Learn more about this project at hallwoodproject.org.